mariapazpl/Patria/README.md

 ## UX/UI Design Principles Used
 - User-centered design, visual and typographic hierarchy, user control, consistency, usability
-- Please see UX Iterations.xlsx for record log of the iterative design process
+- Please see UX_Iterations.md for record log of the iterative design process

 ## Technologies Used